baso53/motioncam-fs/README.md

 # MotionCam-FS (FSKit Edition)

 A macOS **FSKit** file-system extension that lets you treat native MotionCam **`.mcraw`** files like ordinary disk images.
-Mount any `.mcraw` with a single command, browse its full-resolution DNG frames in Finder, and work with them in your favorite editor—no conversion step required.
+Mount any `.mcraw` with a single CLI command—or double-click it through the **MotionCamExplorer** GUI—browse its full-resolution DNG frames in Finder, and work with them in your favorite editor—no conversion step required.

 ```
 mount -F -t mcrawfs /path/to/video.mcraw /Volumes/MotionCam